 Mr. Wickstrom knew that Best Drug Rehabilitation needed specific characteristics before he could open it.
 He wanted individuals to be in a beautiful location while being active participants in their treatment programs.
-Positivity was, and still is, a key factor when it comes to long term recovery success at BDR.
+Positivity was and still is, a key factor when it comes to long-term recovery success at BDR.
 Mr. Wickstrom and the staff at Best Drug Rehabilitation do everything possible to provide a unique approach to addiction treatment that encompasses all of the different aspects of the physical, emotional and spiritual issues involved in addiction.
 BDR clients are assured of a more lasting recovery that stays with them permanently.

 Per Wickstrom’s Involvement in Best Drug Rehabilitation Community Initiatives

 Mr. Wickstrom has always been passionate about having clients give back to the community.
 In this way, clients can use the tools they learned in their rehabilitation program in the real world and see for themselves how they can enrich the lives of others.
 All of the ways Mr. Wickstrom and BDR is involved with the community can be found on our YouTube channel.
-Best Drug Rehabilitation and Mr. Wickstrom helps the community in several ways, including:
+Best Drug Rehabilitation and Mr. Wickstrom help the community in several ways, including:

 Recovery Walk with Dr. Billy Taylor

 BDR participated in the Celebrate Recovery Walk in Grand Rapids, MI to raise awareness about treatment for chemical dependency.
-Several clients and staff members from BDR participated by carrying signs with slogans such as “Recovery Matters” and “Treatment is Effective” in order to show support for those who are struggling with an addiction.
-One of the guest speakers at the walk was Dr. Billy Taylor, founder of Get Back Up, Inc., a non-profit service organization that challenges young adults in recovery face.
+Several clients and staff members from BDR participated by carrying signs with slogans such as “Recovery Matters” and “Treatment is Effective” to show support for those who are struggling with an addiction.
+One of the guest speakers at the walk was Dr. Billy Taylor, founder of Getting Back Up, Inc., a non-profit service organization that challenges young adults in recovery face.

 Rainbow PUSH Coalition

 Per Wickstrom received the honor of being asked to participate as a speaker on the Business of Healthcare panel at the 42nd Annual Rainbow PUSh Coalition in Chicago.
-The Rainbow PUSH Coalition is an organization that is dedicated to protecting and promoting individual freedoms and civil rights in America by striving to level the economic playing field and increases education opportunities for today’s youth.
-At the event, Mr. Wickstrom had the opportunity to speak with former NFL star Myron Rolle about the influences and obstacles that today’s youth faces.
+The Rainbow PUSH Coalition is an organization that is dedicated to protecting and promoting individual freedoms and civil rights in America by striving to level the economic playing field and increases educational opportunities for today’s youth.
+At the event, Mr. Wickstrom had a chance to speak with former NFL star Myron Rolle about the influences and obstacles that today’s youth faces.
 Being able to work with public figures allows us to show that there is a better way of life.